 The Residential Computing Consultant (RCC), under the supervision of the Unit Supervisor (US), is the primary source of computer assistance for residents through the Helpdesk Program in a Residence Hall Unit.
 Working in a team of 4-7 other RCCs and a US, the RCCs provide support for resident computers and their network connection.
 RCCs work primarily with their fellow RCCs, their US, other Residential Computing staff, Academic Center staff, and Hall Staff.
 In addition to technical troubleshooting, RCCs educate residents about technology resources to promote academic and personal growth.
 The workload is heaviest at the beginning of the school year and the schedule becomes much lighter and more flexible after the first month.

 Required: Effective communication skills and the ability to interact professionally with a diverse group of clients and staff; ability to work productively in teams; ability and motivation to learn new skills; friendly and approachable; responsible and dependable; some working knowledge of software in one or more operating systems (Windows, Macintosh); minimum G.P.A. of 2.0.

-Preferred: Experience teaching or training others; strong organizational and administrative skills, experience writing technical documentation; strong working knowledge of computer hardware and software; familiarity with various hardware components and software programs; familiarity with Internet resources for software and hardware troubleshooting; background in troubleshooting operating system and/or computer network problems (both peripheral and software related); ability to learn network management; and ability to learn new technology and keep informed of the latest technological advances; minimum G.P.A. of 2.3.
+Preferred: Experience teaching or training others; strong organizational and administrative skills, experience writing technical documentation; knowledge of basic computer network troubleshooting; familiarity with various hardware components and software programs; familiarity with Internet resources for software and hardware troubleshooting; background in troubleshooting operating system and/or computer network problems (both peripheral and software related); ability to learn network management; and ability to learn new technology and keep informed of the latest technological advances; minimum G.P.A. of 2.3.

 Terms of Employment